-Some companies in the packaged goods sector choose to dilute their equity stake in certain material subsidiaries, for example through an initial public offering, which may in some cases negatively impact future financial flexibility.
+Some companies in the automotive supplier sector choose to dilute their equity stake in certain material subsidiaries, for example through an initial public offering, which may in some cases negatively impact future financial flexibility.
 While improving cash holdings on a one-off basis, selling minority interests in subsidiaries may have a negative impact on cash flows available to the parent company that may not be fully reflected in consolidated financial statements.
 The parent's share of dividend flows from a non-wholly owned subsidiary is reduced, and minority stakes can increase structural subordination, since dividend flows to minority interest holders are made before the cash flows are available to service debt at the parent company.
 While less frequent, sale of a minority stake may be accompanied by policies protective of the subsidiary that further limit the parent's financial flexibility, for instance restrictions on cash pooling with other members of the corporate family, limitations on dividends and distributions, or arms-length business requirements.
 Minority stakeholders may have seats on the board of the subsidiary.
 In many cases, we consider the impact of non-wholly owned subsidiaries qualitatively.
 However, in some cases we may find that an additional view of financial results, such as analyzing cash flows on a proportional consolidation basis, may be very useful to augment our analysis based on consolidated financial statements.
 When equity dilution or structural subordination arising from non-wholly owned subsidiaries is material and negative, the credit impact is captured in ratings but may not be fully reflected in scorecard-indicated outcomes.

 For companies that hold material minority interest stakes, consolidated funds from operations typically includes the dividends received from the minority subsidiary, while none of its debt is consolidated.
 When such dividends are material to the company's cash flows, these cash flows may be subject to interruption if they are required for the minority subsidiary's debt service, capital expenditures or other cash needs.
-When minority interest dividends are material, we may also find that proportional consolidation or another additional view of financial results is useful to augment our analysis of consolidated financials.
+In some cases where minority interest dividends are material, we may find that an additional view of financial results, such as proportional consolidation, is useful to augment our analysis of consolidated financials.
+In other such cases, we may consider the risks associated with the minority holding, such as leverage at the operating company and uncertainty associated with the dividend stream, on a purely qualitative basis.
 We would generally also consider structural subordination in these cases.
 When these credit considerations are material, their impact is captured in ratings but may not be fully reflected in scorecard-indicated outcomes.